berdav/qemu-rpi-gpio/README.md

 raspberry pi and attach it to the gpio application.

-If you close the raspberry pi you can reload the socket using the command `reload` in the virtual-gpio prompt.
+If you close the raspberry pi you can reload the socket using the command `reload` in the qemu-rpi-gpio prompt.

 ## Interacting with gpios